 Cutlery and other metal tools are elements that bring a human touch to your food photography. pieces of simple matte silverware or a couple of antique serving items are perfect for beginner for photographers.
 Tarnished is okay – you want to have something non-reflective, so it won’t throw any harsh highlights into your shot.
 Vintage cutlery is wonderful for this, because they generally have a matte patina from time & use.

-Glasses, Bareware, and Crystal for Food Photography
+The best Glasses, Barware, and Crystal Stemware for Drink Photography

 Cocktail glasses and barware are some of my favorites to collect, and I actually have a full hutch of options to use for my cocktail shots!
 Similar to how I buy my dishes, I tend to only buy 2 of each type of glass.
 Other elements, like wooden muddlers, jiggers, and cocktail sticks are really fun and help to style your cocktails.
 If you are just starting out in drink photography, focus on purchasing fairly plain, classic glasses that can be used in multiple formats.

-3 Essential Cocktail Glass Types
+The 3 Essential Cocktail Glass Types

 Classic Coupe Glasses